New York —

 Before embarking on my journey, I spoke to common analog-ers to get some inspiration.
 If you need to attain Shaughnessy Barker, a 25-year-old in Penticton, British Columbia, you’ll have to ring her landline.

-Like many preteens in the 2010s, Barker’s introduction to the web was by way of “stan Twitter” for British boy band One Direction.
+Like many preteens in the 2010s, Barker’s introduction to the web was by “stan Twitter” for British boy band One Direction.
 But she says that as she’s gotten older, “everything is meant for profit (on the internet) and nothing is meant to just be for enjoyment anymore.”

 Barker's Landline